 Aside from providing for your family financially, the next most important reason to buy life insurance is to cover your funeral and burial costs.

 If you don’t have life insurance, then these costs are left up to you.
 And a funeral isn’t as cheap as you might think.

-The average funeral with all the trappings runs from between $8,000 to $10,000, according to the Funeral Directors of America.
+The average funeral with all the trappings runs approximately $9,000, according to the Funeral Directors of America.

 If you don’t otherwise set that money aside, it’s left up to your family to pay those costs.

 Do you really want your family to dish out multiple thousands of dollars on your funeral?
 Most people would prefer to have these final expenses covered themselves, ahead of time.

 Unfortunately, both of these options also put your family on the hook to pay for your final funeral and burial expenses.